Smullz622/efinance/README.md

     Some of our error templates were redundant.
 The customer_login_error and employee_login_error were condensed into account_not_found_error which can also be used for any errors in password retrieval.

-4) Remove LoginController, create EmployeeController and CustomerController
+4) Remove LoginController, create EmployeeController and CustomerController (Kirstin)

-5) Add data validations to user input
+5) Add data validations to user input (Ameli)

-6) Remove unused imports
+6) Remove unused imports (Kirstin)

 7) Add ‘Cancel’ button to Loan Application interface.
+(Kirstin)

 8) Add Log Out feature (Sungjin)
     There was no log out function on the application which can cause some security issues.
 Added log out feature in EmployeeController class.